How to Participate

 Who can participate?

-- A group formed by staff in a public or school library
+- A club formed by staff in a public or school library

-- A group formed by a parent or a community organization
+- A club formed by a parent or a community organization

 4. Get the books

 Many libraries have Hackmatack shortlisted titles available to borrow.
 If you’re buying books, you can order them from any bookseller that offers delivery.

 There are a number of independent booksellers in Atlantic Canada, and some are able to offer discounts on Hackmatack shortlisted titles.
 They’re happy to take your order and help you arrange for delivery or pickup.
 Visit our booksellers page for the list (we love our independent booksellers).

 Keep track of what your club members have read.
 The kit includes reading log sheet as well as club progress charts.

 - To be eligible to vote, readers must be registered with Hackmatack and read at least 5 of our shortlisted books in a single category.
 Readers can vote for English selections, French selections, or both.

 - There are official voting tally sheets in the project kits for club leaders to submit to Hackmatack.
 Votes are counted at the Hackmatack office and the winner in each category (English Fiction, English Nonfiction, French Fiction, and French Nonfiction) is announced at the Hackmatack Award ceremony in the spring.